rsh/rockbox-themes/3P-LICENSES.md

 ## BONES

-The WPS (While Playing Screen) is based on BONES by Chuck Lardo, licensed under CC-BY-SA 4.0.
+This repository contains elements from BONES by Chuck Lardo, licensed under CC-BY-SA 4.0.

 ## Victor Mono